maxq-analytics/abd-iowa-analytics/README.md

-Welcome to the Alcoholic Beverage Department for the State of Iowa data model!
+### Goal of project
+This project is built to showcase the tooling and logic behind modeling multi-source data through dbt.

 ### Source of the data